10 Family Friendly Breweries: Greenville, SC

 Southernside Brewing Co. gets high marks for its expansive indoor and outdoor space (formerly the site of El Thrifty).
 It’s right beside the Swamp Rabbit Trail and also has ample car parking.
 It has a spacious covered patio and an outdoor green space bedecked with numerous picnic tables with umbrellas for shade creating a neighborhood type of atmosphere.

 They have lots of yard games to keep your younguns busy.
-We like that their menu goes beyond bar chow and also features a kid’s menu.
+We like that their menu goes beyond bar chow and also features a kids’ menu.
 Definitely a great spot for chilling out on the weekends with kids or fur babies in tow.
-Southernside is a family friendly brewery, Greenville, SC residents love it!
-They regularly have super family-friendly events, particularly in October and December, so keep track of their calendar.
+A recent addition to their space adds a bowling alley and arcade to their premises, making this a perfect spot for drinks, food, and entertainment.
+During the holidays, they tend to outdo themselves on decorations (especially for Halloween and Christmas) and regularly host family-friendly events.
+So, keep a lookout on their calendar, especially in those October-December months.

 Carolina Bauernhaus Greenville